conan-io/conan-io.github.io/_posts/2019-02-04-New-conan-release-1-12.markdown

 - ``tools.environment_append()`` is now able to unset variables using the ``None`` value.
   (See[link](https://docs.conan.io/en/latest/reference/tools.html#tools-environment-append)).
- : New tool to replace a path in a file with another string.
-In Windows, it will match the path even if the casing and the path separator doesn’t match.

 - Short paths feature now generates them in a deterministic way instead of having a random path in the short paths directory.